daysofwonder/asmodeenet_sso_js/README.md

 ## Description

-This library is designed to be an auto-suffisant tool to connect to the Gamify Digital Identity Server using the OpenID Connect protocol.
+This library is designed to be an auto-suffisant tool to connect to the Asmodee.net Identity Server using the OpenID Connect protocol.
 You can use directly the last min-X.X.X.js present in dist directory or if you want rebuild it:

 You need npm/nodeJs installed.